This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Weirs”.

 12. Weirs can be used to power water wheels and power sawmills.

 Explanation: Mill ponds are created by a weir.
 It impounds water and then it flows over the structure.
-The energy created by this change in height of water is used to power watermills and sawmills.
+The energy created by this change in height of the water is used to power watermills and sawmills.

 Sanfoundry Global Education & Learning Series – Basic Civil Engineering.